Compression socks are one of my must-haves for any kind of travel, but especially for long flights.

 Personally, I make sure to wear my compression socks whenever I’m traveling more than an hour or so.

-I have poor circulation to start with, but my compressions socks help prevent blood from pooling in my legs during long flights and car/bus/train rides.
+A while ago I was suffering from numb feet and was wondering what was causing it, Eventually, I found a page talking about poor circulation causes & symptoms and realised that was the issue I was having.
+So, my compressions socks help prevent blood from pooling in my legs during long flights and car/bus/train rides.

 How are compression socks rated?